d1d2dopamine/the-Allosteric-Sprint-hypothesis/README.md

 **Untested (not measured, not claimed as fact):**
 - Any dopaminergic (D1/D2 receptor) or ATP-depletion mechanism.
 This was always a narrative/motivating metaphor for the behavioral pattern, never something this project measured.
 No receptor imaging, pharmacology, or direct physiological validation of this mechanism exists here or is claimed.
 - PRV (pulse-rate variability), originally intended as the key physiological marker for the "Compensated Crash" subtype, is missing (NaN) across all participants and sources in this BALLADEER export.
 This is a data-availability gap, not a negative finding — the physiological hypothesis remains untested rather than disproven.
+- **Cyclical phase-transition dynamics.** The original hypothesis behind this project proposes that individuals cycle between an "Allostatic Sprint" phase and an "Allostatic Crash" phase over time, rather than being permanently sorted into one static subtype.
+Based on the author's personal, single-case (n=1) observation, sprint phases last roughly 1 week to 2 months, crash phases roughly 1–4 weeks, with transitions occurring over 2–3 days. **This is an individual's self-reported introspective observation, not a data-derived finding, and has not been tested in any dataset here.** Testing it would require longitudinal / repeated-measures data (e.g. ecological momentary assessment or daily self-tracking over several months) on the same individuals — a fundamentally different study design from the cross-sectional datasets used in this project.

 ## Methodology (brief)